yolo20/yolo20/README.md

-# Hi there 👋, I’m Yolo
+# Hi there 👋, I’m Brian

 > Nice to need you.

 ## I’m a software engineering student

-🥅 2020 Goals: Contribute with Open Source projects.
+🥅 2021 Goals: Contribute with Open Source projects.

 ## 🌱 I’m currently learning